eygilbert/egdb_intl/Readme.md

 The DLL gives access to the endgame databases from a number of languages.
 See the file `egdb_intl_dll.h` for definitions of types and constants.
 If you're accessing the DLL from a C++ program, you should #include that header file in your source files.

+This branch is a modification to the "dll" branch.
+It modifies the draughts move generator to work exactly like Gerard Benning's move generator, so that he can use the dll in his VBA program that finds "sharp" draughts positions.

 See files in the VBA_test directory for access from VBA.

 ## Functions